avaneev/prvhash/README.md

 variable size; it represents the "raw entropy bit-train".
 The same applies to the `0x5555...` constant.
 An essential property of these bit-trains is that they are uncorrelated to any uniformly-random bit-sequences, at all times.
-(Practically, `10` and `01` bit-pairs can be also used as constants, without replication, but this does not provide conclusively better results for PRNG, and does not work well for hashing).
+Practically, `10` and `01` bit-pairs can be also used as constants, without replication, but this does not provide conclusively better results for PRNG, and does not work well for hashing; also, self-starting period becomes longer.
+A conceptual aspect of replicated bit-pairs is that they represent the simplest maximum-entropy number (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to the state variable size).
+While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of being simplest.

 It's important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables